Murder of Larry King: The shooting

-In July 2008, Newsweek reported that a day or two before the shooting, King walked onto the basketball court in the middle of a game and asked McInerney to be her Valentine in front of the team members who then made fun of McInerney.
-Just after lunchtime on February 11, King passed McInerney in a corridor and allegedly called out, "Love you, baby."
-Later that day King was seen "parading" back and forth in high-heeled boots and makeup in front of McInerney.
-According to a teacher, a group of boys were laughing at McInerney who was getting visibly upset and assistant principal Joy Epstein, noticing McInerney's reaction, wagged her finger at her.
+In July 2008, Newsweek reported that a day or two before the shooting, King walked onto the basketball court in the middle of a game and asked McInerney to be his Valentine in front of the team members, who then made fun of McInerney.
+Later that day King was seen walking back and forth in high-heeled boots and makeup in front of McInerney.
+According to a teacher, a group of boys were laughing at McInerney who was getting visibly upset and assistant principal Joy Epstein, noticing McInerney's reaction, wagged her finger at him.
 When McInerney endured teasing because of the incident, he attempted to recruit other students to assault King but no one expressed interest.
 He then told one of King's friends to say goodbye to him "because she would never see [King] again".

 On the morning of February 12, 2008, McInerney was witnessed repeatedly looking at King during a class in a computer laboratory.
 At approximately 8:15 a.m. local time, McInerney drew from his backpack a .22-caliber revolver belonging to relatives and shot King twice in the back of the head.
 Following the shooting, McInerney tossed the handgun on the floor and walked out of the classroom.
 He was apprehended by police five blocks away from the school campus about seven minutes later.

-King was transported to St. John's Regional Medical Center where she was listed in serious condition.
-She was declared brain dead on February 13 but kept on life support for two days so that her organs could be donated.
+King was transported to St. John's Regional Medical Center where he was listed in serious condition.
+He was declared brain dead on February 13 but kept on life support for two days so that his organs could be donated.